tonyxforce/urjoclone/readme.md

 ## Usage

-Clone this repository: `git clone https://github.com/tonyxforce/urjoclone.git` Install Typescript: `npm i -g typescript`
+Clone this repository: `git clone https://github.com/tonyxforce/urjoclone.git` Move into it: `cd urjoclone`
+Install Typescript with `npm i -g typescript`
-Compile the project `npx tsc`
+Compile the project using `npx tsc`
 Either open `index.html` in a browser or use python for example to spin up a local webserver using `python -m http.server 8000` and open [http://localhost:8000](http://localhost:8000) in a browser